TosbackCgusBridge-Bot/CGUs-versions/Fidelity/Privacy Policy.md

 **Connecting with Fidelity on social media sites**

 Fidelity provides experiences on social media platforms that enable online sharing and collaboration among users who have registered to use them.
-We may collect information you provide by interacting with us via social media, such as photographs, opinions, or Twitter handle.
+We may collect information you provide by interacting with us via social media, such as photographs, opinions, or social media account ID.
 Any content you post, such as pictures, information, opinions, or any personal information that you make available to other participants on these social platforms, is also subject to the terms of use and privacy policies of those platforms.
 Please refer to them to better understand your rights and obligations with regard to such content.

 **Fidelity Mobile® apps**